10 NBA stars who never received a single MVP vote

 In terms of modern big men, DeMarcus Cousins wowed the NBA with his ability to put the rock on the floor at the center position.
 Moreover, he was also a capable three-level scorer.

 But while Cousins had all the tools to be an elite player in the NBA, with four All-Star Game appearances and two All-NBA Team selections, his career flamed out pretty quickly.
-Due to injuries and locker room issues, Cousins would never reach his full potential as he eventually found himself out of the NBA.
+Due to injuries and locker room issues, Cousins would never reach his full potential, and he eventually found himself out of the NBA.

 Al Horford